-If you like the idea of seeing your healthcare provider over a video conference on your laptop or smartphone, you are not alone.
-According to research by Software Advice, 75% of survey respondents are interested in trying telemedicine.
+If you like the idea of seeing your health care provider over a video conference on your laptop or smartphone, you are not alone.
+According to research by Software Advice, 75 percent of survey respondents are interested in trying telemedicine.
 Telemedicine has been used in a limited way for decades, but it is only now becoming more mainstream.
 This is because so many people have access to high-speed internet connections and the devices necessary to perform a video visit.
 The approach is popular with patients due to its many advantages.
 Here are a few:

 Convenience —Visits can be performed from the comfort of your own home.

 Access —Telemedicine provides greater availability for patients who might not otherwise be able to travel to our location to have access to one of our clinicians.

 Quality —Greater access to your provider means more time spent on your care.

 Telehealth is currently only available to patients in the D.C., Virginia, and Maryland area.

 When Can Video Visits Replace In-Office Visits?

 Many of the services provided by a registered dietitian can be performed in a telemedicine visit.
 Follow-Up: Providers often recommend a follow-up visit after beginning a course of treatment.
 These visits are important to the ultimate resolution or management of the problem.
 Doing them remotely makes it easier for you to follow your health care provider’s recommendations.